All Episodes

 That's what they're attempting to do.

-I don't I don't know why anybody is uh is surprised.
+I don't know why anybody is surprised.

-You cannot lie to people for this long and not expect this kind of reaction.
+I mean, you cannot lie to people for this long and not expect this kind of reaction.

-And the work they do and the safety that they engender, the effort they make to make it possible for everybody to go about their business, for everybody's business to stay open and not be looted, uh, gets overrun by another myth that the cops are just a bunch of racist pigs.
+And the work they do and the safety that they engender, the effort they make to make it possible for everybody to go about their business, for everybody's business to stay open and not be looted, gets overrun by another myth that the cops are just a bunch of racist pigs.

 So a moral equivalence is drawn, tit for tat.